cilium/cilium/Documentation/concepts/networking/routing.rst

    MTU purposes.

-2. After passing through the veth pair and before reaching the Linux routing layer, all traffic is subject to Cilium's BPF program to enforce network policies, implement load-balancing and provide networking features.
+2. After passing through the veth pair and before reaching the Linux routing layer, all traffic is subject to Cilium's eBPF program to enforce network policies, implement load-balancing and provide networking features.

 3. An IP routing rule ensures that traffic from individual endpoints are using